Galimbor/IA_MCTS/README.md

 # Artificial Inteligence Subject - 4th Project

 ## Descrição
-This project is an MCTS implementation on the TIC-TAC-TOE game, developed for the subject of Artifical Inteligente belonging to the bachelors degree of Informatic Engineering.
+This project is an MCTS implementation on the TIC-TAC-TOE game using JAVA, developed for the subject of Artifical Inteligente belonging to the bachelors degree of Informatic Engineering.

 ## How to start working on the project and get it running